 Pros of investing in condos

-- Amenities - Condos have more of a community built in than townhomes.
+- Condos have more of a community built in than townhouses and other investment properties.
 This includes clubhouses, pools, and gyms.
 Because of these amenities, you're generally able to charge higher rents to tenants.

-- Security - Most condo communities have security and are gated.
+- Most condo communities have security and are gated.
 This is helpful when convincing tenants, especially those with families, to move in.
+Depending on the building, you may have secure entrances and parking, a doorman or concierge, and other amenities that increase security and safety.

-- Appreciation - Condo's appreciate more than townhouses.
-This is because they tend to be near urban, up-and-coming neighborhoods primed for rapid appreciation.
+- Condos tend to see high rates of appreciation because they tend to be near urban, up-and-coming neighborhoods primed for rapid appreciation.

 Cons of investing in condos

-- Rules - Each resident must abide by the community rules on issues such as visitors and pets.
+- On the flip side the rules set by the HOA can have a negative effect on your property and ROI.
+Each resident must abide by the community rules on issues such as visitors and pets.
 Rules change from one community to the next and are determined by the condo's property management company.

 Pros of investing in townhouses

-- Privacy - Townhouse residents have more privacy than condo residents.
-Unlike condos, townhouses are detached and don't have neighbors on top, bottom, and on the sides.
+- Townhouse residents have more privacy than condo residents.
+Unlike condos, townhouses are detached and do not have neighbors on top, bottom, and on the sides.
+Owners of a townhouse have almost as much privacy as a duplex or single-family home owner would have.

 Cons of investing in townhouses

-- Lack of appreciation - Townhomes are notoriously known to appreciate less than other property types.
-While some investors view appreciation as a "nice to have", it's a crucial factor when considering a potential investment.
+- Townhomes are notoriously known to appreciate less than other property types.
+While some investors view appreciation as a "nice to have," it's a crucial factor when considering a potential investment.

-- HOA fees - Though you will be paying lower HOA fees than condo owners, you will still be paying HOA fees.
-These fees are generally around $300/month.
+- Though you will be paying lower HOA fees than condo owners, you will still be paying HOA fees.
+These fees are generally around $300 per month.

-- Maintenance requirements - Townhomes have individual maintenance requirements.
+- Townhouses have individual maintenance requirements.
 For example, you may be responsible for your own roof.
-These maintenance requirements are different from condo's, in which the HOA takes care of the exterior maintenance issues.
+These maintenance requirements are different from condo's.
+With a townhome, the ease of having the HOA take care of all the maintenance of the exterior is lost.
+But, the HOA will still be in control of many aspects, and you will need to bow to others’ needs and wants.

 Which is a better investment?

 Condos are a better investment.
-Property appreciation, extra security, and direct access to amenities more than make up for the extra $100/month you will spend in HOA fees.
+Property appreciation, extra security, and direct access to amenities more than make up for the extra $100 per month you will spend in HOA fees.

-Plenty of investors will see the higher HOA fees and assume condos are worse investments because of the hit to monthly cash flow.
+Plenty of investors will see the higher HOA fees, the riskier investment and the possible issues with financing and assume condos are worse investments.
+People will worry about the hit to monthly cash flow.
 But that's thinking short-term compared to what you should be thinking about: The future worth of your property in the long term.

 Buy a condo with Lofty AI